 Call me little tootsy wootsy baby …

-“Shady” and “baby” don’t rhyme; here the jazzy-slang attraction of “tootsy wootsy baby” has upstaged rhyme, and this process still goes on today, especially in pop.
+“Shady” and “baby” are an off-rhyme; here, the jazzy-slang attraction of “tootsy wootsy baby” has upstaged any true agreement in sound, and this process still goes on today, especially in pop.
 Entire songs are built upon it.

 Here are two more examples, with music by Kern – although you can do this with many composers of the teens, twenties and thirties – from Roberta.
 By 1933 Kern had worked with better lyricists, and better lyrics were starting to be the fashionable thing.
 But in Otto Harbach’s lyric for ‘Yesterdays’, there’s this: